YuvalBahat/Confidence_From_Invariance/README.md

 will train a detector with 2 hidden layers, each with 70 channels, and will use the name ```70_70```.

 To resume training of a pre-trained detector use ```-resume_train``` instead of ```-train```.
 To evaluate a pre-trained detector, simply omit these flags.

+## Features normalization:
+Using the optional ```-data_normalization``` flag will normalize the feature vectors prior to feeding them into the detector.

 ## Detector training and evaluation sets:
 The detector is trained on a portion of the original validation set, by assigning this portion to be used as detector training images, while the rest of the images are used for its evaluation.
 In order to compare different detector configurations and compare to other methods, the same assignment is reused by saving it to ```ValidationSetSplit_<TRAIN_PORTION>.npz```.
 The repository includes the assignment for the default ```TRAIN_PORTION```=0.5 assignment.